censusreporter/nicar20-advanced-census-python/README.md

 The workshop is designed as a Jupyter Notebook to support self-paced learning and future reference.
 To begin, you'll need to set up a Python environment using either [Poetry](https://python-poetry.org/) or `pip install -r requirements.txt`.
 If you really don't know what any of that means, you may not be ready for this workshop, because it's more about showing how to do things without a lot of explaining.

+**NOTE**: Some of the requirements may also depend on non-python software installations.
+If you can help, feel free to add notes to this README and make a pull-request.
+I've looked a bit into making this run on MyBinder.org but haven't had time to make that fully-functional.

 ## Python Census libraries you can use: